 These are simple evolutionary adaptations to mothers being the body that propagates the species.
 Strong feelings and gut instinct are how mothers keep their young alive and well adapted to their environment.

 The changes in your body and brain that occur to aid the survival of your offspring happens on levels we cannot yet calibrate.
-Modern psychology and neurology are only now discovering how pregnancy and motherhood physically rewire the brain, growing new neural networks where mothering skills, like coping with lack of sleep, heightened hearing on certain frequencies (mothers can hear their babies cry even who no one else can), and heightened intuition, aka Mother’s Intuition.
+Modern psychology and neurology are only now discovering how pregnancy and motherhood physically rewire the brain, growing new neural networks where mothering skills, like coping with lack of sleep, heightened hearing on certain frequencies, and heightened intuition, aka Mother’s Intuition.

 Mothering Changes Your Brain

 Some brain changes from pregnancy lasted at least two years after giving birth, researchers said: